 The nursing home will be expanding over the coming year to include construction of a 12 bed Memory Support Wing to assist community members living with dementia.

 Embark on the Clifton Heritage Walking Trail to discover the historical treasures of the town.
 The self-guided tour commences from the Railway Station and finishes at the cemetery, incorporating 43 sites in total.
+Explore the district's pioneering past at the Clifton Historical Museum.
 Just out of Clifton on the Gatton-Clifton Rd, is the Darling Downs Zoo, showcasing animals from Australia, Africa, South America and South East Asia.

 To the north of Clifton, the small town of Nobby is located, which is the home of the well known Rudd's Pub.
 The pub is dedicated to Arthur Hoey Davis, also known as Steele Rudd, who lived in the area and found inspiration there for his stories in 'On Our Selection'.
 It also has an extensive display of historic memorabilia and photographs of the area's pioneering past.